lerouche/zxcvbn-c/README.md

--- The variable `entropy` will be a number, and may have decimal places local entropy = zxcvbn.getEntropy("password", {"additional", "user", "dictionary"})
+-- The variable `entropy` will be a number, and may have decimal places local entropy = zxcvbn.getEntropy("password", {"additional", "user", "dictionary"}) local score = zxcvbn.getScore("password", {"additional", "user", "dictionary"})
 ```

 Both argument values must be provided; if a user dictionary is not needed/wanted, provide `{}` (empty table) as the second argument value.

 Null bytes (ASCII 0) in the password will be converted to SOH bytes (ASCII 1) to ensure compatibility with C strings and the C library.
-It is rare to have a null byte in a string, and replacing them with a SOH character should not affect the final calculated entropy.
+Replacing them with SOH characters should not affect the final calculated entropy.

 ## Differences from the original version